Blog > How to Calculate Days Sales Outstanding (DSO)

 The importance of DSO

-DSO is vital to optimize your cash flow and better manage your finances for long-term growth and profitability.
+DSO is vital to optimizing your cash flow and better managing your finances for long-term growth and profitability.
+Specifically, tracking DSO allows businesses to:

 1. Understand how long it takes to get paid